 Makeup Tables Make For A Leaner Bathroom Vanity

 In a large master bathroom, it can be easy to overload on the cabinetry.
-If you have a lot of space to work with, chances are you’ll need a bigger bathroom vanity to make the space look full than you’ll actually need for storage.
-Makeup tables take space that would be wasted on cabinets you don’t need and make it functional again, giving you a nice separate place to sit, ample counter space, and storage space for small items rather than large ones.
-Ditching a big cabinet or two won’t hurt in a larger bathroom, while gaining that little bit of extra surface and sitting area can make your vanity a whole lot more usable.
+If you have a lot of space, you might opt for a bigger bathroom vanity to fill it.
+But a huge vanity will often have more storage than you actually need.
+Makeup tables transform surplus cabinet space into something functional: a nice separate place to sit, ample counter space, and storage space for small items rather than large ones.
+Ditching a big cabinet or two won’t hurt in a larger bathroom.
+But gaining that little bit of extra surface and sitting area can make your vanity a whole lot more usable.

 Flexible Design To Fit Any Size Bathroom

 Another great perk of large vanities with this “bridge” style design is that they’re incredibly flexible.
 While the makeup tables themselves typically stay about the same size from one model to the next, the size and style of the vanities on either side can vary quite a bit.
-Often, modular sets sold together include two matching bathroom vanities, but more rarely you can find manufacturers that offer mix-and-match sets, giving you a little more room to customize your setup and get exactly the size, shape, and style vanity you want for your space – including very large or even asymmetrical designs.
+Often, modular sets sold together include two matching bathroom vanities.
+More rarely you can find manufacturers that offer mix-and-match sets, giving you a little more room to customize your setup.
+If you want a specific size, shape, or style – especially large or asymmetrical designs – mix-and-match is the way to go.

 A Simple Way To Stop Fighting Over Space